Skip to content

 1913 Waterfront Strike supporters on Mansfield Street, Newtown, Wellington.
 Smith, Sydney Charles, 1888-1972: Photographs of New Zealand.
 Ref: 1/2-048933-G. Alexander Turnbull Library, Wellington, New Zealand. /records/22354235

 Welcome to the website of the Labour History Project.
 The struggles of working people have a long and significant history in Aotearoa New Zealand.
-The Labour History Project is dedicated to researching, recording, preserving and promoting this working-class history.
+The Labour History Project (formerly the Trade Union History Project) is an organisation dedicated to researching, recording, preserving and promoting this working-class history.

 Bulletin